AngieGichane/PLP-Assignments/README.md

 5. Write a query to fetch the productName and quantityInStock from the products table.
 Sort the results in ascending order of buyPrice and limit the output to 5 records.

 # Database Week 3 Assignment
-## Submission Instructions
-📂 Write all your SQL queries in the answers.sql file.
-✍️ Answer each question concisely and ensure your queries are clear and correct.
-🗣️ Structure your responses clearly, and use comments if necessary to explain your approach.

 ## 📚 Assignment Questions
 ### Question 1 🧑‍🎓
 Write an SQL statement to create a table named student with the following columns: